quark-engine/quark-engine/docs/source/quark_script.rst

 Detect CWE-601 in Android Application
 --------------------------------------

-This scenario aims to demonstrate the detection of the **URL Redirection to Untrusted Site vulnerability** in the apk file.
+This scenario aims to demonstrate the detection of the **URL Redirection to Untrusted Site vulnerability** in the APK file.

 CWE-601: URL Redirection to Untrusted Site ('Open Redirect')
 =============================================================